ryanbooz/bluebox/README.md

 https://bit.ly/bluebox_v0-1

+## Requirements
+This database requires the PostGIS extension to be available.
+The easiest way to do that is to use a [Docker image from the PostGIS project](https://registry.hub.docker.com/r/postgis/postgis/), or an image that includes it.

+Although this database was created from PostgreSQL 16, it should be compatible with PostgreSQL 12+.

+## Project Goals
+Why create another version of Pagila or another sample PostgreSQL database at all?
+There are so many different datasets available across the web, right?

+Yes, there are.
+But most of the available datasets, as interesting as many of them are, contain static data.
+It is difficult to recreate in a meaningful way or add new, additional data as time marches on.

+Therefore, I liked the concept of Pagila.
+The data model is simple enough to utilize common and advanced features of PostgreSQL.
+It was also relatively easy to have a first go at creating new, ongoing data with some variability, with the option of enhancing the stored procedures and functions that create it.

+Ultimately, if I use this database as part of a course or conference opportunity, it's simple enough for others to use and understand...
+I think.

 ### Goal 1: Utilize real movie data
 I appreciate the fun nature of the fake movie titles, but it makes it more difficult to demonstrate information about common, often popular, movies.
 To this end, I settled on using [The Movie Database (TMDB)](https://www.themoviedb.org/), an open-source, community contributed database of movie and TV show information.